psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 " I am accustomed to it, my lord, but I am happy here, with my grandmother."

-" That may be so ; but come to the castle, and you shall be my wife's lady-in-waiting."
+" That may be so ; but come to the castle, and I shall make you my wife's lady-in-waiting."

 But Renelde knew the stories, and she knew better than to go up to the castle.

-A few months had passed by when the Wolf next returned.
-Renelde, now a beautiful young woman, was sitting outside the cottage, spinning hemp.
+A few months more passed before the Wolf next returned.
+Renelde, in the flush of maidenhood, was sitting outside the cottage, spinning hemp.

 " You are Renelde," he said.
-"Come up to the castle, and I shall send send away my wife and marry you."
+"Come up to the castle; I shall send away the Countess and make you my wife."

-But many years before, as Renelde's mother lay dying, the Countess had been kind to her, and helped to take away some of her pain.
+But many years before, as Renelde's mother lay dying, the Countess had shown much kindness, and helped to take away some of her mother's pain.
 So even if the Wolf really had wished to marry Renelde, she would always have refused.

 III

-It may only have been weeks that had passed by before Burchard appeared again, but they had been happy weeks.
-And this time, she was spinning flax, not hemp.
+It was only a few weeks before the Wolf appeared again, but they had been happy weeks.

+This time, Renelde was spinning flax, not hemp.

-" What are you spinning ? " asked the Wolf, in a rough voice.
+" What are you spinning ? " he asked.

-" My wedding shift, my lord."
+And she replied: "My wedding shift, sir, if it pleases you?"

-" You are going to be married, then ? "
+" So you are going to be married, then ? " he asked.

-" Yes, my lord, by your leave."
+" Yes, sir, by your leave."

 For at that time, if there was no father in the house, the permission to marry must come from the lord.

-" I will give you leave on one condition.
+" Then I will give you leave to do so...
+But on one condition.
 The churchyard is filled with nettles that grow over all the tombs  ?
-Go and gather them, and spin them into two fine shifts.
-One shall be your bridal shift, and the other shall be my shroud.
-For you shall be married the day that I am laid in my grave.'
-And the Count turned away with a mocking laugh.
+Go there and gather the nettles, then spin them into two fine shifts.
+One shall be your bridal shift... and the other shall be my shroud.
+For you shall only be married on the day that I am laid in my grave.'
+And with that, the Count turned away with a mocking laugh.

-Renelde trembled.
-Never had she heard of any one spinning nettles.
-And the Count?
-Well, he was a strong man, a ma who seemed to be made of iron, and who oftend boasted that he would live to be a hundred.
+Renelde sobbed.
+Never had she heard of anyone spinning nettles.
+Rebelde cried: the Count was a strong man, seemingly made of iron, who oftend boasted that he would live to be a hundred.

-She went back into the cottage, sobbing, crying.
+She went back into the cottage, sobbing and crying.
 Through her tears, she blurted out what the Wolf had demanded she should do.

-Renelde's grandmother said: "It is many years since I have heard of anyong spinning nettles... but it used to be done once, and so I am sure it can be done again. "
+Sitting in the corner, her grandmother said: "it is many years since I have heard of anyong spinning nettles... but it used to be done once, and so I am sure it can be done again. "

-And sat next to her, an old, old woman, older than the hills, who had known the girl's grandmother's grandmother, and her grandmother before her.
-She would often visit Renelde's grandmother, sitting in the shadows, or later in the day, in the flickering candlelight, as if she were waiting, nodding her head and rarely saying a word.
-But how she spoke:

-" He is foolish to make such a bargain."
+And sittng next to her, an old, old woman, older than the hills, who had known the girl's monther, and her grandmother's mother, and her grandmother's grandmother before her.
+She had recently taken to visiting again, sitting in the shadows, or later in the day, in the flickering candlelight, as if she were waiting, waiting for something, nodding her head and rarely saying a word.
+But now she said something: " he is foolish to make you such a bargain."

 That evening, Renelde's young man came to visit, as he did every evening.
 When Renelde told him what Burchard had said, he was angry, and asked what he should do: " Would you like me to watch for the Wolf, and split his skull with a blow from my axe ? "